 About seven to 10 days before your surgery, you will need to stop taking medications that can increase your risk of bleeding.
 Medicines in this category may include:

 - naproxen sodium

-Fasting before the surgery is required to avoid adverse reactions to anesthesia, such as nausea and vomiting.
+Fasting before the surgery is often required to avoid adverse reactions to the anesthesia, such as nausea and vomiting.
 Your doctor will let you know when to have your last meal, based on the time of your surgery.

 Some people with strabismus require surgery in only one eye, while others may need to repair both eyes.
 One or more muscles in the eyes can be repaired during the same surgical procedure.

 Excessive bleeding and infection are possible risks of any type of surgery.
 You can reduce your risk for heavy bleeding by following your doctor’s instructions regarding blood-thinning medications before the procedure.
 Keeping your incisions dry and clean will also help prevent an infection from occurring after surgery.